This post may contain affiliate links. Please read our disclosure.

 This is a decent low-carb sliced bread.
 It’s very soft, and it tastes, smells, and toasts like regular bread.

-The main reason I’m not giving this bread a higher score is that the slices are on the smaller side and a serving is not very filling.
-Even if you enjoyed two slices (6 grams of net carbs total), I still don’t think they are as filling as the Sola Hamburger Buns.
+The main reason I’m not giving it a higher score is that the slices are on the smaller side, and a serving is not very filling.

-It is, however, a true low-carb bread and it hardly impacts my blood sugars at all.
+It is, however, a true low-carb bread, and it hardly impacts my blood sugar at all.

 It’s made with large amounts of fiber to keep the net carb count down.
-The bread is also made with wheat, soy, dairy, and egg so it’s not a good option if you look to stay clear of those ingredients.
+The bread is also made with wheat, soy, dairy, and egg, so it’s not a good option if you’re looking to stay clear of those ingredients.

 BFree Brown Seeded Sandwich Loaf